apiverve/sunposition-API/README.md

 Sun Position API
 ============

 Sun Position is a simple tool for getting sun position data.
-It returns data such as sunrise, sunset, solar noon, and more based on the location provided.
+It returns data such as altitude, azimuth, and distance of the sun from the location provided.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)